Google Sheets Project Management: What It Is and 22 Templates That Make It Easier

 The benefits of using Google Sheets for project management

 There’s no shortage of project management tools out there.
 So why use Google Sheets in the first place?
-Well, the tool does come with a number of advantages.
+Well, the popular spreadsheet software does come with a number of advantages.

 It’s everywhere

 Every organization uses spreadsheets for budgets, resource tracking, dashboarding, data analysis, and more.
-Since the Google Suite is so prevalent, Sheets is the natural spreadsheet tool of choice.
-Since the Google Suite is so prevalent, Sheets is the natural spreadsheet tool of choice for a project manager.
+Since the Google Suite is so prevalent, Sheets is the natural spreadsheet tool of choice for project managers.
 In fact, it’s estimated that over 2 billion people use it.
 That’s nearly twice as many users as Microsoft Excel.

 It’s simple